We've got a cheeky poll at the bottom for you too by the way. Exciting stuff.

 The Lads were professional if not fantastic during the win.
 A frustrating first half was one of the poorer halves of football we've witnessed all season, before we bucked our usual trend of playing naff in the second.
 The second period saw SAFC take control of proceedings and the opening goal was inevitable.
 Unfortunately, a truly abysmal decision from referee Andy Woolmer, more interested in being centre of attention for the Sky cameras than suitably refereeing a football match, blew any opportunity we had of building on the lead.
 I'm not saying we would have but, yeah, we would have.

 Portsmouth were very poor and if the same Portsmouth side turns up tonight, we'll be booking our trains to Wembley.
+Moreover, punters will likely take the under yet again.
+Sunderland's 1-nil victory was well under oddsmakers 2.25 forecast total.
 But we can't wait to see what Portsmouth side appears.
 As Luke O'Nien said during midweek, we have to make sure it doesn't matter what Portsmouth side turn up;

 “We are going to have to make sure that we are on it and I am sure if we do this, they won’t be able to handle us."